- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is recommended to regularly defragment the storage drives on QNAP TVS-1272XU-RP devices.
 Defragmentation rearranges fragmented data, consolidating it into contiguous blocks, thereby improving read and write speeds.
 Additionally, regular backups should be maintained to minimize the risk of data loss.

-Although NAS TVS-1272XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-1272XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -